 (age 55 and over)

-As you can see, the HSA contribution limit for family plans is $6,900 in 2018 (the limit for singles is $3,450).
-And, even though the HSA is similar to an IRA, it is not considered the same thing, so it doesn’t count against your eligible IRA contribution limits.
+As you can see, the HSA contribution limit for family plans is $7,750 in 2023 (the limit for individuals is $3,850).
+And, even though the HSA is similar to an IRA, the IRS doesn’t consider it to be the same thing, so it doesn’t count against your eligible IRA contribution limits.

-How you invest in your HSA will depend on the factors you should consider when investing in any account – your timeline, risk tolerance, and overall asset allocation.
+How you invest in your HSA depends on the factors you should consider when investing in any account – your timeline, risk tolerance and overall asset allocation.

-If you plan to use your HSA for your current medical expenses, then you will most likely want to keep your HSA funds in a savings account, money market, or Certificates of Deposit.
+If you plan to use your HSA for your current medical expenses, then you will most likely want to keep your HSA funds in a savings account, money market or certificate of deposit.
 This will preserve your spending power and expose your funds to the least risk.

-If you don’t currently have a lot of anticipated medical expenses, or you believe you can pay for your medical expenses out of your cash flow, then you may decide to invest your HSA funds much as you would invest in an IRA.
-That means you can gear your investments more toward equities such as stocks, mutual funds, or ETFs.
+If you don’t have a lot of anticipated medical expenses or you believe you can pay for your medical expenses from your cash flow, then you may decide to invest your HSA funds much as you would invest in an IRA.
+That means you can gear your investments more toward equities such as stocks, mutual funds or ETFs.

 As mentioned above, your main determining factors should be your timeline and your risk tolerance.
 If you decide to let your money grow for a long time, you may wish to include your HSA investments with your overall asset allocation.